javascript-studio/schema/README.md

 # Studio Schema

-Plain JavaScript objects that throw if invalid or unknown properties are read, assigned or deleted.
+Plain JavaScript objects with runtime type guarantees.
 For node and browsers with [Proxy][1] support.

 ## Usage